seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-09-29-samsung-galaxy-vibrant-review.md

 TouchWiz is what Samsung is calling their custom UI.
 While I don’t understand why hardware companies are trying to write software better than a software company, this one isn’t _too_ terrible.
 They have a cool gesture in the Contacts list to swipe left on a contact to call and swipe right to text.
 The way the application drawer works is pretty neat as well, where it has multiple pages of apps instead of one giant scrollable view.

 That’s all the positive words I can muster.
-I said it wasn’t _terrible_, but I almost immediately switched to a different home launcher.<sup id="fnref:2"><a href="#fn:2" class="footnote-ref" role="doc-noteref">2</a></sup>
+I said it wasn’t _terrible_, but I almost immediately switched to a different home launcher.[^2]

 I’m not the biggest fan of the entire UI being given a blue theme, but I don’t hate it that much either.
 That’s mostly just minor aesthetic taste.
 Yet, with their questionable surgery, they’ve ruined some of the core Android applications.
 Contacts no longer has a Favorites tab.
 Instead, they have an Updates tab.
 They also ruined the Calendar app.
 I mean, it’s not horrible, but the way they show full day events is hard to notice, and in the stock calendar, you could tap on an event in the week to reveal a small tooltip of the title.
 Samsung decided you should skip that tooltip.

 Speaking of the Updates tab, it seems that most manufacturers feel the need to make the Android UI integrate more with social media.
 It makes me die a little with each new “custom UI”.
 Maybe less nerdy people than myself will just setup the Feeds & Updates widget to pull in Facebook and Twitter, but I find it ugly and irrelevant.
 I don’t need my social media bleeding through every orifice of my phone.
 When I want Twitter, I’ll launch the Twitter app.

 They also stupidly took away several of the default widgets in favor of their own concoctions.
 They suck hard.
 Most importantly, I miss having the stock calendar widget, which shows you in an attractive way the next event on your calendar.
 In its place is the abbysmal Daily Briefing, where, alongside your recent calendar events, it also pulls in weather from AccuWeather, stocks from whatever, mobile news from Yahoo, and looks terrible to boot.
-Crazier still, these widgets are only available from the TwLauncher<sup id="fnref:3"><a href="#fn:3" class="footnote-ref" role="doc-noteref">3</a></sup>.
+Crazier still, these widgets are only available from the TwLauncher[^3].
 Having switched to ADWLauncher, I still don’t get the stock Android widgets, nor Samsung’s crappy replacements.
 I had to download a simple calendar widget, and I honestly couldn’t find one that looked similar to the stock calendar widget.

 ### Crapware